Mercerenies/latitude/docs/spec/ii_standard_library/repl.md

 #### `REPL eof?.`

 Returns whether the standard input stream has reached its end.
-Equivalent to `stdin eof?`.
+Equivalent to `$stdin eof?`.

 #### `REPL read.`

-Prints an appropriate prompt to `stdout` and reads a line of input from `stdin`.
+Prints an appropriate prompt to `$stdout` and reads a line of input from `$stdin`.
 The string entered by the user is returned.

 #### `REPL eval (text).`